-Bronx Excellence will continue to educate our scholars with a lens towards the maintenance of equity.
+Bronx Excellence 4 will continue to educate our scholars with a lens towards the maintenance of equity.
 This ensures that all children have equitable access to high-quality instruction.

-Bronx Excellence 3 will provide academic intervention through third-party tutorial programs during the month of August for scholars who did not achieve their academic goals.
-In addition to continuing these programs throughout the year, Bronx Excellence 3 is also exploring an opportunity to assemble a Tutor Corps, comprised of teachers, education associates, graduate students, student teachers, and other qualified members of the community.
-There is an
+Bronx Excellence 4 will provide academic intervention through third-party tutorial programs during the month of August for scholars who did not achieve their academic goals.
+In addition to continuing these programs throughout the year, Bronx Excellence 4 is also exploring an opportunity to assemble a Tutor Corps, comprised of teachers, education associates, graduate students, student teachers, and other qualified members of the community.
+There is an untapped resource of knowledge and intellectual capital that resides within our community.

-2 Schools may elect to report the aggregated data for a different subpopulation of students if the total tested number of students with disabilities is 5 or fewer, or if the school's mission aligns to serving a different specific subpopulation.
-For schools that choose a different subpopulation (e.g. English language learners, students experiencing housing insecurity, etc.), please explain the rationale in the narrative section untapped resource of knowledge and intellectual capital that resides within our community.
 We have several highly educated individuals who can provide one-to-one tutoring for our scholars.
 Perhaps they are underemployed engineers with advanced degrees in mathematics, graduate students who are pursuing advanced degrees in education, or an existing staff member who is concerned about student progress.
-Bronx Excellence 3 hopes to tap into this tremendous resource to establish a group of dedicated tutors who can provide additional hours of support before, after, and throughout the school day.
+Bronx Excellence 4 hopes to tap into this tremendous resource to establish a group of dedicated tutors who can provide additional hours of support before, after, and throughout the school day.
 Prior to the school year, these tutors will receive training to understand our model and curriculum to ensure congruence with the material that is taught.
 They will, then, be assigned students to provide additional hours of instruction in any of the core content areas based on student need and parental request.
 In addition to the summer programming that will be afforded to students, this will offer extended learning opportunities to mitigate any potential learning loss and accelerate achievement through targeted intervention and tutoring.

-Bronx Charter School for Excellence 3 will continue to implement resources and strategies that have historically proven successful for our scholars.
+Bronx Charter School for Excellence 4 will continue to implement resources and strategies that have historically proven successful for our scholars.

-- 1. To assess students' instructional needs at the start of the 2021-2022 school year, Bronx Excellence will dedicate the first few weeks of school to administer benchmark assessments to gauge where students are in their development.
+To assess students' instructional needs at the start of the 2021-2022 school year, Bronx Excellence 4 will dedicate the first few weeks of school to administer benchmark assessments to gauge where students are in their development.
 Using this and other data collected throughout the year, the school will provide intensive, data-driven differentiation to target individualized needs.
-This will be particularly crucial as we emerge from the pandemic year and reassemble in the classroom. - Students with disabilities and those identified as ELLs will receive all mandated instruction and/or interventions per their IEP or 504 plans.
+This will be particularly crucial as we emerge from the pandemic year and reassemble in the classroom.

+- 2. Students with disabilities and those identified as ELLs will receive all mandated instruction and/or interventions per their IEP or 504 plans.
 Academic plans have been created to address the needs of all learners - 3.
 Common core aligned benchmark assessment will be administered throughout the year to monitor students' progress on skills to be mastered at each grade level.
 Students who are underperforming will receive additional support during intervention blocks. - 4.
 Teachers will identify students who need early intervention/prevention in grade level appropriate basic math skills during the first two weeks of school.
-Students who receive early intervention will be monitored on a weekly basis for short-term goal improvement and attainment of performance indicators in mathematics. - We will prioritize our professional development for all teachers with a focus on unpacking and implementing the Common Core standards and our math curriculum.
+Students who receive early intervention will be monitored on a weekly basis for short-term goal improvement and attainment of performance indicators in mathematics. - 5.
+We will prioritize our professional development for all teachers with a focus on unpacking and implementing the Common Core standards and our math curriculum.
 More time will be devoted for development in addressing the needs of struggling students.
-We will also focus on training teachers in effective and multiple strategies of differentiating instruction that will allow all students to learn content and process skills from multiple vantage points.

-6. Classrooms will integrate Math Messages into their morning meetings and continue math talk into their math periods, providing an additional hour of math exposure and instruction weekly.
+We will also focus on training teachers in effective and multiple strategies of differentiating instruction that will allow all students to learn content and process skills from multiple vantage points. - 6.
+Classrooms will integrate Math Messages into their morning meetings and continue math talk into their math periods, providing an additional hour of math exposure and instruction weekly.